Pothole. Without warning, bang mid-street.

 I sent him, over the orchids in the Murano vase, a smile—with a shake of my head, the fragrance of saffron.
 “I came early.”

 He glanced at me.
 He knew I never came early.

 We ordered and chatted over an ’86 Chateau Bastille.
 The waiter set down our dinner.
 Before my date, the shark fin soup.
 Before me, the grilled fugu and the organic crowberry salad.
 The fugu was tiger blowfish, the most prestigious of the pufferfish, shipped here from Shimonoseki, packed in a ton of ice fresh cut from the Greenland Ice Sheet.
 A ton exactly: a Shylock’s ton.
 A ton of ice, messing up the deck—but what can you do?
 They no longer use R-12 as a refrigerant.
 CFCs caused the ozone hole, you know.
-A hole in the sky: the scientists had found.
+A hole in the sky, the scientists had found.
 Fugu from Shimonoseki, well-travelled in Greenland ice, then smoked over Mexican hickory.
 The crowberries were from Greenland too: I smiled at the coincidence.
 Before me, the waiter laid down the poison fish and, before my date, the waiter laid down shark-death floating in embalming fluid.
-We fell to.
 The Puiforcat silverware kissed the Wedgwood bone china.
 The sound of music.

 But, you see, I’m not eating shark-fin soup.
 I’m eating fugu.
 Fugu’s not endangered.